-Sandwiches, known in Japan as sando (サンド), are more than just a simple adaptation of a Western dish.
-In Japan, they have become a true culinary art, where the balance between texture, flavor, and presentation is taken seriously.
-From savory versions to sweet and unusual creations, Japanese sandwiches reflect the creativity and appreciation for the country's typical gastronomy.
+The sandwiches, known in Japan as sando (サンド), are more than just a simple adaptation of a Western dish.
+In Japan, they have transformed into a true culinary art, where the balance between texture, flavor, and presentation is taken seriously.
+From savory versions to sweet and unusual creations, Japanese sandwiches reflect the creativity and appreciation for the country’s typical gastronomy.

-A striking feature of Japanese sandwiches is the use of extremely soft, white bread, often crustless.
+A striking feature of the Japanese sando is the use of extremely soft, white bread that is often crustless.
 This type of bread, known as shokupan, is the perfect support for fillings that range from the simplest to the most sophisticated.
 These sandwiches can be found in restaurants, konbini (convenience stores), and even in food trucks, delighting locals and tourists with their diversity.

 Savory Sandwiches: Variety and Flavor